FeralWriting/MachineLearningPractice/README.md

 ## Overview

-Pratice importing, using, and analyzing data, as well as testing and implementing algorithms.
+Practice importing, using, and analyzing data, as well as testing and implementing algorithms.
 The program follows an [instruction guide](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/) and gave me experience with Windows Powershell, machine learning algorithms, Pyplot, datasets, importing libraries, and Numpy.

 ## Features: